-- The distress of the harassed patient is subacute with physical symptoms: tachycardia, tremors, sweating, esophageal lump. - The recurrent, unwanted loop-back of work threatening and humiliating scenes impose themselves upon the patient and make him relive the event over and over. - Distress attacks occur spontaneously, triggered by an analogue perception with some cardinal detail of the work scene: noise, color of the wall, gestures of a person in presence, particular smell, etc. - Intrusive nightmares appear, leading to immediate waking up in sweats, screaming. - Reactional insomnia tends to block the intrusive nightmares.
-Insomnia, fatigue and the fight against distress crises lead to a major social, emotional and sexual withdrawal, a gradual alteration of the general state, in all aspects, somatic, cognitive and mental: - Cognitive impairments are always present: loss of memory, trouble concentrating, trouble thinking. - Psychological impairments lead to: loss of self-esteem, feeling of devaluation, loss of skills, feeling of guilt, defensive position of justification, anxiety and depressive collapse - Paroxystic distress with suicidal evolution (suicidal raptus)

-Usually, it is the sentinel worker, TRAPPED in the work situation who decides to free himself or herself by committing suicide.
+- The distress of the harassed patient is subacute with physical symptoms: tachycardia, tremors, sweating, esophageal lump. - The recurrent, unwanted loop-back of traumatic scenes impose themselves upon the patient and make him relive the event. - Distress attacks occur spontaneously, triggered by an analogue perception with some cardinal detail of the traumatic scene: noise, colour of the wall, gestures of a person in presence, particular smell, etc. - Intrusive nightmares appear, leading to immediate waking up in sweats, screaming. - Reactional insomnia becomes the means of blocking the occurrence of intrusive nightmares.
+Insomnia, fatigue and the fight against distress crises lead to a major social, emotional and sexual withdrawal, a gradual alteration of the general state, in all aspects, somatic, cognitive and mental: - Cognitive impairments are always present: loss of memory, trouble concentrating, trouble thinking. - Psychological impairments lead to : loss of self-esteem, feeling of devaluation, loss of skills, feeling of guilt, defensive position of justification, anxiety and depressive collapse - Paroxystic distress with suicidal evolution (suicidal raptus) usually, it is the sentinel work trapped in the work situation who decides to free himself or herself by commiting suicide.
 How is the team?